 After the reports have all been sent in, the Local Authority will decide if your child's needs are complex and require additional support in school to make good progress.
-If this is the case they will write an EHC Plan.
+If this is the case, they will write an EHC Plan.
 The EHC Plan will outline the support your child will receive from the LA and how the support should be used and what strategies should be put in place.
-It will also have long and short term goals for your child.
-An additional adult may be used to support your child with whole class learning. run individual programmes or run small groups including your child.
+It will also have long and short-term goals for your child.
+An additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.
 The progress of children with an EHC Plan is formally reviewed at an Annual Review with parents and all other professionals involved.
-How is extra support Extra in-class support or group intervention is allocated by the class teacher, the SENDco or other allocated to children? professionals involved with your child depending on their level of need.
-Extra support from external professionals can be requested by the school.
-Progress of all interventions and support is reviewed regularly to evaluate progress and to see whether changes can/should be made. • The school budget received from Wirral Borough Council, includes money for supporting children with SEND.
-From the overall school budget, the Head Teacher decides on the budget for Special Educational Needs and Disabilities, in consultation with the school governors, on the basis of the needs of the children in the school. • The Head Teacher and SENDco, discuss all the information they have about SEND in school including: (1) The children getting extra support already (2) The children needing extra support.
+Allocation of extra support Extra in-class support or group intervention is allocated by the class teacher, the SENDCO or other professionals involved with your child depending on their level of need.
+Extra support from external professionals can be requested by the school if .
+Progress of all interventions and support is reviewed regularly to evaluate progress and to see whether changes can/should be made.
+The school budget received from Wirral Borough Council, includes money for supporting children with SEND.
+From the overall school budget, the Head Teacher decides on the budget for Special Educational Needs and Disabilities, in consultation with the school governors, on the basis of the needs of the children in the school.
+The Head Teacher and SENDCO, discuss all the information they have about SEND in school including: (1) The children getting extra support.
 (3) The children who have been identified as not making as much progress as would be expected and decide what resources/training and support is needed.
 Resources (including physical equipment)/training and support are reviewed regularly and changes made as needed.